brandonlipman/mac-dev-setup/README.md

 ## System preferences

 If this is a new computer, there are a couple tweaks I like to make to the System Preferences.
 Feel free to follow these, or to ignore them, depending on your personal preferences.
+- Make sure filevault is off
+- Setup TouchID
+- Remove Guest Account and set automatic selection of user at login
+- Add right click for Mouse and speed up the tracking speed
+- Add network printers and scanners

 In **Apple Icon > System Preferences**: